 - Friends, colleagues, acquaintances or relatives whom you believe to be empathetic people.
 If they’re lukewarm about their own dentists, or if they say “everyone hates going to the dentist”, it’s time to ask around elsewhere.

 - If asking around seems too scary or too embarrassing, you may be able to get someone else to do the asking around for you and see if someone in their circle of friends can recommend a dentist.
-You could also ask a friend to make some phone calls to dental practices/offices to ask around which dentists are good at treating nervous patients, or go around the actual dental practices to get more info.

 - In the U.S., dentists tend to refer patients to specialists much more frequently than in other countries.
 You can use this to your advantage by ringing specialists in your area, such as oral surgeons, periodontists (specialists for gum problems), or endodontists (specialists for root canal treatment), telling them you’ve recently moved to the area and that you’re looking for a dentist.
 Ask them which dentists they would recommend.
 Because they look into patients’ mouths all day long and know who their dentist is, they’ll have a very good idea of which dentists are technically very good!
 They may also have had dealings with the dentists who refer to them and have a fair idea of what their personality is like.